VirtoCommerce/vc-module-pricing/docs/export-functionality.md

 ### Export Price lists

-The user can either select all the price lists available from the list as shown bellow:
+The user can either select all the price lists available from the list as shown below:

 ![Start Export](media/screen-start-export.png)